 Key sustainability certificates for fabrics

 The sustainability of any clothing brand begins with its supply chain.
-Therefore, to be considered one, you must work with sustainable clothing manufacturers.
+Therefore, to be considered one, you must work with sustainable clothing suppliers.

 The three key certificates for fabrics are: